cygnus-technology/reach-c-stack/docs/__source/Porting_guide/index.md

 # Porting Guide

-Welcome to the "Porting Guide" section of the documentation.
-Here you'll find a step by step guide to bringing up Reach on a new platform.
+The porting guide describes the steps required to bring up Reach on a new platform.

 ```{toctree}
 :maxdepth: 2